All Products

 Container Service for Kubernetes:Enable the auto recovery feature for FUSE mount targets

-During the lifecycle of an application pod, the Filesystem in Userspace (FUSE) daemon may unexpectedly crash.
+During the lifecycle of an application pod, the Filesystem in Userspace (FUSE) daemon may crash.
 As a result, the application pod can no longer use the FUSE file system to access data.
-This topic describes how to enable the auto recovery feature for the mount targets of a FUSE file system to restore access to application data without the need to restart the application pods.
+This topic describes how to enable the auto recovery feature for the mount targets of a FUSE file system to restore access to application data without restarting the application pods.

 Overview

-Application pods that use Fluid datasets access data in a distributed cache system by using the FUSE file system.
-Each FUSE file system corresponds to a FUSE daemon, which processes the file access requests sent to the FUSE file system.
+Application pods that use Fluid datasets access data in a distributed cache system via the FUSE file system.
+Each FUSE file system corresponds to a FUSE daemon process, which handles the file access requests sent to the FUSE file system.

-During the lifecycle of an application pod, the FUSE daemon may unexpectedly crash.
-For example, the memory usage exceeds the upper limit and the daemon is killed.
+During the lifecycle of an application pod, the FUSE daemon may crash.
+For example, when memory usage exceeds the upper limit, the daemon is killed.
 As a result, the "Transport Endpoint is Not Connected" error appears when the application pod accesses files in the FUSE file system.
 To resolve this issue, you must manually restart or rebuild the application pod to restore access to the FUSE file system.

 Fluid provides the auto recovery feature for the mount targets of a FUSE file system.
-By periodically querying the status of the FUSE file system mounted to each application pod on a node, Fluid allows you to restore data access for application pods without the need to restart or rebuild the application pods.
+By periodically querying the status of the FUSE file system mounted to each application pod on a node, Fluid detects when a FUSE daemon has crashed.
+After the FUSE daemon container is automatically restarted by Kubernetes, Fluid detects the recovery and remounts the file system, which restores data access for the application pods without requiring you to restart or rebuild them.

 • The auto recovery process has a delay and does not support seamless auto recovery for business applications.
 Business applications must tolerate data access failures and continue to retry until data access is restored.

 • You can enable auto recovery only for read-only datasets.
-If the cluster contains a dataset that can be read and written, make sure that this feature is disabled in case data is unexpectedly written to the dataset.
+If the cluster contains a dataset that can be read and written, make sure that this feature is disabled to prevent data from being unexpectedly written to the dataset.

 • This feature does not allow you to mount application pods to the persistent volume claims (PVCs) of datasets in subPath mode.